HDFGroup/vol-log-based/sneak_peek.md

   + Fix a bug in H5VL_log_filei_close that fails to update file attributes property when subfiling is enabled.
 See 79e91ec.
   + Fix a bug in encoding and decoding of deduplicated metadata entries.
 See 99d3fda.
   + Fix a bug in H5VL_log_file_create that does not set underlying VOL when subfiling is enabled.
 See 2532553.
+  + Fix a bug in metadata encoding for record writes.
+See 8b68e0f.
   + Deduce internal attributes from attributes count in object info

 * New example programs